shrop/os-app-configs/shrop-macbookpro.md

 * "Welcome to Caffeine" window
 	* Check “Automatically start Caffeine at login”
 	* Uncheck “Show this message when starting Caffeine”

+#### Carbon Copy Cloner
+* Disk Center
+	* Add a "Recovery HD" partition to the backup drive
+	* Encrypt the backup drive
+* Perform full backup clone of the system drive
+* Schedule incremental daily backups at 12pm

 #### Calendar
 * Check which calendars to show